 Declaration and application

-Applications for naturalization must be submitted using the digital application form available here.
-If you are exempt from using the digital solution, i.e. due to special circumstances or because the application concerns a stateless person or a minor, you can find the right form here.
+If you are exempt from using the digital solution, i.e. due to special circumstances or because the application concerns a stateless person or a minor, you can use a print form.

 Get the application form for Danish citizenship for an adult (pdf)